 This is the most popular way book clubs operate because of it's laid back style although a bit wild.
 It's a feeding frenzy and chaotic with everyone talking all at once and over each other on how they interpreted the book.
 How do you start?
 Pour the wine and let the good times roll.

-Slip of paper
+The slip of paper discussion

 As soon as the question has been answered everyone can then join in with their opinions.